frankwiles/django-app-metrics/README.rst

   t.store('mytimer')

   # Gauges are current status type dials (think fuel gauge in a car)
-  # These simple store and retrieve a value
+  # These simply store and retrieve a value
   gauge('current_fuel', '30')
   guage('load_load', '3.14')